stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ## 3.1. **Authorization Endpoint**
+The Authorization Endpoint performs authentication of the user.
 The first step is forming an HTTPS request to the Authorization Endpoint with the appropriate URI parameters.
 Please note the use of HTTPS rather than HTTP in all the steps of this process; HTTP connections are refused.

+You should retrieve the base URI from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the key **authorization_endpoint**.
+The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/authorize`.

+This base URI is a valid Universal Link, meaning that an installed itsme App can catch it, allowing a better user exeperience.

+<aside class="warning">The base URI available in the Discovery document will only be caught by recent versions of itsme Apps.
+As from 30/05/2018, more than 50% of the itsme Apps on the market will not catch this universal link.
+For these Apps, the flow will be functional but not optimal.</aside>

 ### 3.1.1.
 Authentication Request Specifications

 As per the OpenID Connect specification <a href="http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest">Authentication Request</a> and <a href="http://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint">Authorization Endpoint</a>.

-You should retrieve the base URI from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the key **authorization_endpoint**.
-The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/authorize`.

 <aside class="notice"> itsme® supports the use of both HTTP `GET` and `POST` methods.
 If using the HTTP `POST` method, the request parameters must be serialized using <a href="http://openid.net/specs/openid-connect-core-1_0.html#FormSerialization">Form Serialization.</a></aside>